MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Note that Skype for Business hybrid Edge traffic is routed to the Internet and not to Express Route to communicate with external users and "federation" with other tenants.

 To prevent asymmetrical flows, re-routing must be in both directions.
-In other words, an address within Customer Network is routable either through Internet or Express Route, based on optimization, but not through both.
+In other words, an address within the customer network is routable either through Internet or Express Route, based on optimization, but not through both.

 For example:

-**Customer Network to External User (media relayed by Teams Transport Relay):**
+**Customer network to external user (media relayed by Teams Transport Relay):**

 [![Microsoft Teams Online Call Flows Figure 26](media/microsoft-teams-online-call-flows-figure26-thumbnail.png)](media/microsoft-teams-online-call-flows-figure26.png)

-*Figure 26 - Customer Network to External User (media relayed by Teams Transport Relay)*
+*Figure 26 - Customer network to external user (media relayed by Teams Transport Relay)*

 **High Level Steps:**
-1. Teams User within Customer Network resolves URL domain name (DNS) via flow2
+1. Teams User within customer network resolves URL domain name (DNS) via flow2
-2. Teams User within Customer Network allocates a media Relay port on Teams Transport Relay via flow 1
+2. Teams User within customer network allocates a media Relay port on Teams Transport Relay via flow 1
-3. Teams User within Customer Network sends "invite" with ICE candidates via flow 1 to Office 365
+3. Teams User within customer network sends "invite" with ICE candidates via flow 1 to Office 365
 4. OFFICE 365 sends notification to external Teams User via flow 3
 5. Teams external User allocates a media Relay port on Teams Transport Relay via flow 3
 6. Teams external User sends "answer" with ICE candidates via flow 3, which is forwarded back to Teams User A via Flow 1